Qnet: 2001–2018

-2019 - Present
+Since 2019

 In 2019, Malou Caluza was announced as Qnet's new CEO, becoming the first female to hold the position.
 She began working at the company as its first Customer Service Officer.

-In 2021, the company began a partnership with Global Himalayan Expedition.
-The two will work together to bring solar energy to remote tribal communities in the state of Meghalaya in India, and also work to improve healthcare infrastructure in the region.

-In April 2022, Qnet announced it had started doing business in Nigeria.
-The company is partnering with Transblue Limited, a Nigerian company that provides businesses with freight support, advisory services, and compliance management services.
-The company also focused on cloud-based security for its e-commerce platform in 2022.
-It started using Microsoft Security’s cloud-based solutions.

-Partnerships in 2022, included Quest Motorsports and ANOPA.
-Quest is a training academy founded by Chetan Korada, the first driver in the world to win a motor race using synthetic feet.
-Through Quest, he offers training for women and differently abled racers.

-ANOPA, a non-profit organization in Sub-Saharan Africa, received a charity organization award from the African Cooperation of Business.
-Qnet supports ANOPA’s project “Education Through Sports for Deaf and Blind Children.”

-In 2022, the company also supported reforestation efforts in the United Arab Emirates, Kenya, the Philippines, Algeria, Indonesia, and Turkey.

 Business model

 Customers can choose to become "independent representatives" (IRs) of the company by paying $10 for a starter kit and an online office.
 IRs receive $250 commission after they introduce the products to six people, placing three people on their left and three people on their right, described as two 'legs'.
 When an IR introduces a new customer who then becomes an IR themselves, the original IR benefits (by receiving bonus points) from the success of their recruit.
 These bonus points build up on only one of the IR's legs.
 The IR must then find recruits for the other leg in order to receive commissions.

 Many government entities described Qnet's business model as a pyramid scheme: early entrants earn money, and as the number of Independent Representatives (IRs) increases, finding more IRs to join becomes difficult or impossible; IRs that join late do not earn enough to cover their first outlay and the model collapses.

 As per an official spokesperson, even though sign-up fees are not charged, a purchase might be required.
 This may be in the form of the sale of a qualifying product to a retail customer or by the new representative making a qualifying purchase.